CNES/Pandora/docs/source/userguide/sequencing.rst

 Multiscale
 #########################################

-Configuration to produce a disparity map, computed by SSD method with mutliscale processing (3 scales)
+Configuration to produce a disparity map, computed by SSD method with multiscale processing (3 scales)

 .. sourcecode:: text